frgerardi/LyA_directfit/README.md

 `cobaya-run info.yaml`

-Two .ini files are available as an example, one for working with Ly$\alpha$ correlation only, and another one for cross correlation with quasars too.
+Two .ini files are available as an example, one for working with Lyman alpha correlation only, and another one for cross correlation with quasars too.